jacobemery/ansible_tutorial/README.md

 * Visit your new website.
 * Optionally, try some more advanced Ansible configurations.
 * Finally, clean-up.

-## Get Started
-* When you are ready to begin the tutorial, open the [tutorial instructions file](Tutorial_Instructions.md) and follow the step-by-step instructions there.
-* Good luck!

 ## Additional Ansible Resources
 * For more information on Ansible, check out the following links: